WSWUP/WREVAP/README.md

 ENTER TOTAL DISSOLVED SOLIDS OR SALINITY [mg/L or PPM]: 300
 ```

-The results data is saved a file with the same name as the data CSV file but with a RES extension.
+The results data is saved to a file with the same name as the data CSV file but with an RES extension.
 The overall format of the results file is very similar to the original output file, but the exact spacing of the values was changed.

 There is some error checking of the input data and parameters, but it is possible to enter inappropriate values.
 Please refer to the original documentation for details about suitable inputs and the limitations of the model.